dominicmauro/blogipsa/_posts/2018/2018-10-04-trump-family-taxes.markdown

 ### super quick tax dip

 In 1995, Trump reported a loss of $916 million on his taxes.
 (Casino went bankrupt.
 It was a whole thing.)
-Thanks to some particularly favorable tax rules for Limited Liability Corporations (LLCs), companies like Trump’s can spend twenty years deducting from their income the amount of money they lost in a given year.
+Thanks to some particularly favorable tax rules for Limited Liability Companies (LLCs), companies like Trump’s can spend twenty years deducting from their income the amount of money they lost in a given year.

 *Sidebar*: Do note that because of the way Trump structures his businesses, Trump reports his companies’ profits, losses, and deductions on his own personal income tax returns.
 For the tax purposes of this post, there’s no difference between a Trump company and Trump personally.
 It’s a whole thing, just go with it.
 Corporations are people, my friend: people with magical income tax superpowers.